Introduction to Variations

 This variation can now be assigned to order line items - you'll notice next time you add a new order for the product that the variations section will now display dropdown selection lists for each of the attributes that you have created.

-Manufactures can now also be created for the specific variation.
+Manufactures can now also be created for specific variations.
 The variation will display its specific recipe if one exists.

 Inventory adjustments can also be added at the variation level in the same way as orders and manufactures.